gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 #### Limitations
 - slow execution of interpreter
-- additional overload due to the new layer
+- additional overhead due to the new layer

 #### Related Architecture
 - interpretor, repository, layered architecture